 How many of your employees have a personal device that they want to leverage in the workplace?
 There are a few ways that this can be enabled that doesn’t put your data at risk, and that don’t keep the employee from being able to use their device the way they want to as well.
-For today’s tip, we’ll explore how this can be accomplished – without undermining your business’ security.
+For today’s tip, we’ll explore how to set up Android work profiles – without undermining your business’ security.

 When mobile devices first came on the scene, many companies would provide their employees with these devices in order to facilitate remote work.
 In 2011, the Pew Research Center conducted a survey of United States adults to gauge smartphone ownership.
 At that point, about 35 percent had one.
 Eight relatively short years later, and that number has increased to around 81 percent.
 With personal smartphones now in the majority of pockets, it’s understandable that most people don’t really relish the thought of carrying around a second one for work purposes.

 Another survey came to the conclusion that, while at work, 70 percent of employees keep their phones in sight.
 So, why do only 59 percent of businesses – not an insignificant number, granted, but still fewer than one would expect – allow the use of personal smartphones for work purposes?
 There’s tension on both sides in this case: with the employee, who doesn’t want to sacrifice their freedoms with their device, and with the employer, who has their data security to consider.

 The Android platform began offering work profiles to devices running Android 7.0 Nougat – something that many businesses and end users alike haven’t realized.
 These work profiles effectively allow a user to differentiate between work resources and data and their own work resources and data.
 Users would even have second copies of applications installed, annotated with a special icon.
 Data is kept separate, period.